open-telemetry/semantic-conventions/docs/mobile/events.md

 ## Lifecycle instrumentation

 This section defines how to apply semantic conventions when instrumenting application lifecycle.
-This event is meant to be used in conjunction with `os.name` [resource semantic convention](/docs/resource/os.md) to identify platform.
+This event is meant to be used in conjunction with `os.name` [resource semantic convention](/docs/resource/os.md) to identify the mobile operating system (e.g. Android, iOS).

 <!-- semconv ios-lifecycle-events -->
 The event name MUST be `app.lifecycle`.